almaan/stereoscope/README.md

 ....

 ```
-This will create three files in the data/curated folder - a count matrix of the cells included in the set, a meta-file
+This will create three files in the data/curated folder - a **count matrix** of the cells included in the set, a
-containing their respective labels and a ''stats-file'' which displays the composition of the set.
-All belonging to the
+**meta-file** containing their respective labels and a ''**stats-file**'' which displays the composition of the set.
+All
-same set are marked with a unique identifier, which is time and date-based, your identifier will therefore be different
+files belonging to the same set are marked with a unique identifier which is time and date-based (here :
-from what you see here.
-As you also can see not all ''cell types'' were included, due to having very few members.
+20191029082957812352), your identifier will therefore be different from the one above.
+As you may notice, not all
+''cell types'' were included, these types did not have more than 25 members (cells).

-#### 2.2 Unzip ST-data
+#### 2.2 ST-data
 We have included the two sections of the mouse brain used in the paper as .tsv files in the repo, there is no need to
 preprocess these - but we have zipped them to save some space.
 Unzip these files and place in the data/curated folder as
 well - either interactively or for example entering the following into the terminal: